TERREMEMBER/znbase/docs/content/v2.1/deploy/kubernetes/single-zone/oss/yugabyte-operator.md

 #### podManagementPolicy

-Specify pod management policy for Statefulsets created as part of YugabyteDB cluster.
+Specify pod management policy for Statefulsets created as part of ZNbaseDB cluster.
 Valid values are `Parallel` & `OrderedReady`, `Parallel` being the default value.

 #### storage